OMX

 Outputs

-Implemented component files with noted design decisions (aesthetic direction, font choices, color palette, animation approach), a verification summary showing the component renders without errors, responsive breakpoints tested, and ARIA/keyboard accessibility confirmed.
+Implemented component files with noted design decisions (aesthetic direction, font choices, color palette, animation approach), and a verification summary showing the component renders without errors, responsive breakpoints confirmed, and ARIA/keyboard accessibility validated.

 Limits

-- Does not conduct user research or generate usability evidence — defers to
+• Does not conduct user research or generate usability evidence — defers to ux-researcher

-ux-researcher - Does not design information architecture or navigation taxonomy — defers to
+• Does not design information architecture or navigation taxonomy — defers to information-architect

-information-architect - Does not implement backend logic or API contracts — defers to
+• Does not implement backend logic or API contracts — defers to executor or architect